-House raising (a.k.a house elevating and house jacking) is the process of raising a house and building a new, or extending the existing, foundation below it.
+Raising a house (a.k.a house elevating and house jacking) is the process of house raising and building a new, or extending the existing, foundation below it.
 During the elevation (house raising) process most houses are separated from their foundations, raised with hydraulic jacks, and held by temporary supports while a new or extended foundation is constructed below.

 There are many reasons people choose to raise their homes.
 Some of them the most common reasons is flood protection, to reduce flood insurance rates and/or to add more space to their home.
 Jump to Reasons to raise your house for more.

 W.A.
 Building Movers & Contractors are experienced house raisers providing house raising in New Jersey, New York, Connecticut, Long Island or Staten Island, then you’ve come to the right place.
 We have been raising houses for over 50 years.

 There are many companies that offer house raising services, but when it comes to raising your home, you should find one that is extremely skilled, experienced and reliable in the industry.
 Therefore, when hiring a house raising company, make sure it meets the following criteria.